 Required Readings

-This semester, we’ll read a mixture of seminal articles by police researchers and more contemporary work by journalists, psychologists, legal scholars, and other experts working in this area.
+We’ll read a mixture of seminal articles by police researchers and more contemporary work by a variety of interdisciplinary experts working in this area.
 I expect you to read critically and come prepared to discuss how the material relates to contemporary policing and society.
 Most of the required readings are available on Canvas and/or linked whenever possible on the Course Schedule page.
 The three assigned books are all available for fairly cheap as paperbacks or eBooks.
 You may also be able to borrow/request them from the campus library or Omaha Public Library.

 Journals